nanopay/nanopay.me/README.md

 ## 🚧 Work in progress!

-This is an alpha release, not recommended for production use yet.
+This is an beta release, not recommended for production use or large payments yet.

 ## Authors